 Although you can make your own tadpole food you can also purchase frog and tadpole pellets which are ideal for feeding your tadpoles as they develop and you watch them grow.

-As well as our book selections I also found it useful to have a model of the frog life cycle that my kids could use to "play" with and it provided a great talking point for discussing the life cycle further.
+As well as our book selections listed above I also found it useful to have a model of the frog life cycle that my kids could use to “play” with and it provided a great talking point for discussing the life cycle further.
 This Safari Ltd Frog Life Cycle kit is ideal for kids to use.

 Ideas to link learning